With fuel being one of the largest operating expenses, fuel cards can help reduce your costs

 There are several benefits with fuel cards, the first being cost savings.
 With fuel cards, the retail price at the pump isn’t necessarily the price you pay.
 Some cards and vendors permit volume-based pricing, providing discounts in exchange for brand loyalty.
 Similarly, others may offer the ability to pay less per gallon for prompt payment.
 In both cases, even if these cards include fees, the savings will still probably outweigh the cost.

 Evaluating all features of a card before making a choice is sensible.
 And once you have chosen a fuel card, be sure to integrate your fuel card provider’s system with your own fleet management system to monitor data on current and past fuel spending by asset, company facility, region, vendor – almost any parameter!
 This way, additional savings can be determined through such reporting structures.

 There are so many fuel cards available on the market that it would be impossible to list them all.
 Most major oil companies offer branded cards that incorporate some form of management reporting.

 By no means an endorsement, here are some of the major providers of widely used fleet fuel cards with their key features and benefits:

-BP Plus Fuel Card
+BP Plus Fuel Cards

-Take your time to research the various fuel cards options that are available to you and really scrutinize the pros and cons of each one.
+Take your time to look into the various fuel cards options that are available to you and really scrutinize the pros and cons of each one.
 With so many options available on the market, the cheapest one may not always be the most cost effective for your fleet.
 And once you have selected a fuel card, be sure to continue to monitor your fuel spend.
 Keep a close check on the market place to ensure that you are still getting the best deal from your card too and if not, be prepared to shop around.